 Most reputable companies will require full or partial payment up to 48 hours before the day of the move.
 Any company that requires payment further in advance should be dealt with cautiously or not dealt with at all.

-Another great question to ask is whether the moving company bases their quotes on an hourly rate or based on inventory.
+Another great question to ask is whether the moving company bases its quotes on an hourly rate or based on inventory.
 For local moves, it could be either, but when going a long distance is it almost definitely going to be based on either the weight or volume of your items.
 We have a whole article devoted to the topic and the differences between each method here.

 3. Local vs. Long Distance Moving